SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 and deployment, and MLOps.
 TensorFlow installs with GPU support by default.
 TensorFlow is installed by following the instructions provided on its project site: https://www.tensorflow.org/.

 ##### 5.7.6.4.
-Hugging Face
+Hugging Face Transformers

-The Hugging Face transformers are a cross-platform and open-source set of APIs and tools that enable the download and training of pretrained ML models.
+The Hugging Face Transformers are a cross-platform and open-source set of APIs and tools that enable the download and training of pretrained ML models.
 Using pretrained models reduces compute costs and saves on both time and energy as well as other resources.
-The Hugging Face transformers are installed by following the instructions provided on its project site: https://huggingface.co/docs/transformers/.
+The Hugging Face Transformers are installed by following the instructions provided on its project site: https://huggingface.co/docs/transformers/.

 ##### 5.7.6.5. gRPC